alex-shpak/hugo-book/README.md

 # (Optional) Set to mark page as flat section in file-tree menu (if BookMenuBundle not set)
 bookFlatSection: true

+# (Optional) Set true to hide page or section from side menu (if BookMenuBundle not set)
+bookHidden: true

-# (Optional) Set to hide table of contents, overrides global value
+# (Optional) Set true to hide table of contents, overrides global value
 bookShowToC: false
 ---
 ```